 Without teams dedicated to understanding this capability and capitalizing on it, your chances of obsolescence increase significantly.
 Centers of excellence should exist across every industry and organization in existence today.

-Such an organization could also create policies governing the acceptable usage of generative AI within an organization, according to Smith.
+Such an organization could also create policies governing the acceptable usage of Generative AI within an organization, according to Smith.
 He recommended including legal, IT, risk, and marketing departments, among others, for review and input from key stakeholders within it - as well as potential additional ones like HR or R&D departments if applicable.

 Staying ahead of a technological revolution is thrillingly exhilarating.
 Yet, its true scale remains difficult to anticipate accurately, given our tendency towards both overestimation and underestimation.
 Still, existing offerings in the market remain here and continue their respective processes of evolution, providing some preliminary indications.